mkaiser/ESP32-CAN/README.md

   * PCB Layout
     * Switched label for USB UART (via CH340) and USB PROG (via ESP32 CDC)
     * Two Mounting holes are a bit off and the PCB could be 1mm more narrow to better fit the SONOFF case. --> two screw also work, but will fix in the next revision
+    * MYS Pin Header is placed over some resistors (still works, but also not nice)

 # Documentation
 * [Schematic with errata](rev1_2023-05/2023-07-14._Schematic_rev0_errata_.pdf)